 Your Ride Differentials

 Most stock 4x4s are produced with an open differential.
-Limited slip diffs are an option as a build upgrade when the vehicle is made, but very few vehicles are assembled with locking differentials.
+Limited slip differentials are an option as a build upgrade when the vehicle is made, but very few vehicles are assembled with diff lockers.
 There are a few exceptions: Toyota offers an electrically locking differential in both axles of their Land Cruisers and in the rear of Tundras and Tacomas.
 Jeep offers front-and-rear lockers in its Wrangler Rubicon.
 And Ford has a stock rear electric locker option for even their Super Duty trucks.
 It should be noted that traction-aiding differentials (like the ones described above) can be part of, but are not the same as the electronic traction-aiding systems found on VW Touaregs and many newer high-end 4x4s.

 Speaking of gear ratio changes, a gear shop is going to charge you around the same amount of money to tear down your axle and add a locker whether you’re changing gear ratios or not.
 If you’re thinking of changing gears, now is the time.
 Of course, you’ll spend more money buying the gears, but you’ll be saving money in the long run by not having to pay for an install twice.

-Auto Vs. Selectable
+Auto vs. Selectable